Subscribe to updates

 Application for a Betting Premises Licence: Jenningsbet, 157 Stoke Newington High Street, London N16 0NY

-The report pack detailed the statutory considerations under the Gambling Act 2005, including the requirement for licensing authorities to aim to permit gambling premises where it is in accordance with codes of practice, guidance, and the licensing objectives.
-The report also outlined the local considerations, referencing Hackney's Statement of Licensing Policy and specific policies related to assessing local risk, preventing crime and disorder, ensuring fair and open gambling, and protecting children and vulnerable persons.
+The report pack outlined the statutory considerations under the Gambling Act 2005, which requires licensing authorities to aim to permit gambling premises provided they are in accordance with relevant codes of practice, guidance, and the council's Statement of Licensing Principles, while promoting the licensing objectives.
+The report also detailed relevant local considerations, including policies such as GLP1 (Assessing local risk) and GLP10 (Betting premises) from Hackney's Statement of Licensing Principles2.

 Attendees